awsdocs/amazon-emr-management-guide/doc_source/emr-cluster-NO_SLAVE_LEFT-FAILED_BY_MASTER.md

 # Cluster terminates with NO\_SLAVE\_LEFT and core nodes FAILED\_BY\_MASTER<a name="emr-cluster-NO_SLAVE_LEFT-FAILED_BY_MASTER"></a>

 Usually, this happens because termination protection is disabled, and all core nodes exceed disk storage capacity as specified by a maximum utilization threshold in the `yarn-site` configuration classification, which corresponds to the `yarn-site.xml` file\.
 This value is 90% by default\.
 When disk utilization for a core node exceeds the utilization threshold, the YARN NodeManager health service reports the node as `UNHEALTHY`\.
-While it's in this state, Amazon EMR blacklists the node and does not allocate YARN containers to it\.
+While it's in this state, Amazon EMR deny lists the node and does not allocate YARN containers to it\.
 If the node remains unhealthy for 45 minutes, Amazon EMR marks the associated Amazon EC2 instance for termination as `FAILED_BY_MASTER`\.
 When all Amazon EC2 instances associated with core nodes are marked for termination, the cluster terminates with the status `NO_SLAVE_LEFT` because there are no resources to execute jobs\.

 Exceeding disk utilization on one core node might lead to a chain reaction\.
 If a single node exceeds the disk utilization threshold because of HDFS, other nodes are likely to be near the threshold as well\.
-The first node exceeds the disk utilization threshold, so Amazon EMR blacklists it\.
-This increases the burden of disk utilization for remaining nodes because they begin to replicate HDFS data among themselves that they lost on the blacklisted node\.
+The first node exceeds the disk utilization threshold, so Amazon EMR deny lists it\.
+This increases the burden of disk utilization for remaining nodes because they begin to replicate HDFS data among themselves that they lost on the deny\-listed node\.
 Each node subsequently goes `UNHEALTHY` in the same way, and the cluster eventually terminates\.

-## Best practices and recommendations<a name="w331aac31c31c21b7b7"></a>
+## Best practices and recommendations<a name="w346aac31c31c21b7b7"></a>

-### Configure cluster hardware with adequate storage<a name="w331aac31c31c21b7b7b3"></a>
+### Configure cluster hardware with adequate storage<a name="w346aac31c31c21b7b7b3"></a>

 When you create a cluster, make sure that there are enough core nodes and that each has an adequate instance store and EBS storage volumes for HDFS\.
 For more information, see [Calculating the required HDFS capacity of a cluster](emr-plan-instances-guidelines.md#emr-plan-instances-hdfs)\.
 You can also add core instances to existing instance groups manually or by using auto\-scaling\.
 The new instances have the same storage configuration as other instances in the instance group\.
 For more information, see [Scaling cluster resources](emr-scale-on-demand.md)\.

-### Enable termination protection<a name="w331aac31c31c21b7b7b5"></a>
+### Enable termination protection<a name="w346aac31c31c21b7b7b5"></a>

 Enable termination protection\.
-This way, if a core node is blacklisted, you can connect to the associated Amazon EC2 instance using SSH to troubleshoot and recover data\.
+This way, if a core node is deny listed, you can connect to the associated Amazon EC2 instance using SSH to troubleshoot and recover data\.
 If you enable termination protection, be aware that Amazon EMR does not replace the Amazon EC2 instance with a new instance\.
 For more information, see [Using termination protection](UsingEMR_TerminationProtection.md)\.

-### Create an alarm for the MRUnhealthyNodes CloudWatch metric<a name="w331aac31c31c21b7b7b7"></a>
+### Create an alarm for the MRUnhealthyNodes CloudWatch metric<a name="w346aac31c31c21b7b7b7"></a>

 This metric reports the number of nodes reporting an `UNHEALTHY` status\.
 It's equivalent to the YARN metric `mapred.resourcemanager.NoOfUnhealthyNodes`\.
 You can set up a notification for this alarm to warn you of unhealthy nodes before the 45\-minute timeout is reached\.
 For more information, see [Monitor metrics with CloudWatch](UsingEMR_ViewingMetrics.md)\.

-### Tweak settings using yarn\-site<a name="w331aac31c31c21b7b7b9"></a>
+### Tweak settings using yarn\-site<a name="w346aac31c31c21b7b7b9"></a>

 The settings below can be adjusted according to your application requirements\.
 For example, you may want to increase the disk utilization threshold where a node reports `UNHEALTHY` by increasing the value of `yarn.nodemanager.disk-health-checker.max-disk-utilization-per-disk-percentage`\.